 When migraine is suspected as the root cause of your baby’s colic, it can be helpful to dim the lights, keep noise to a minimum and reduce possible overstimulation during times of crying.
 Gentle rocking can help relax and regulate the nervous system, but more vigorous movement may aggregate symptoms.
 Because migraine is sometimes associated with GI symptoms, addressing gut health may be key to headache help and colic.

 Other ways to help your baby with colic

-- Learn infant massage - it is relaxing for you and your baby.
-Certain strokes can help relieve gas and constipation.
+Learn infant massage - it is relaxing for you and your baby.
+Specific strokes can help relieve gas and constipation.

 Colic doesn’t last forever.
-If you find you are needing help coping, reach out so you can get help reducing the stress that you are experiencing.
-It is important to talk with your IBCLC and healthcare team about the symptoms your baby has so you can work together to implement strategies to soothe your baby and address underlying issues improving your baby’s overall health now and in the future.
+If you need help coping, reach out so you can get help reducing the stress you are experiencing.
+It is important to talk with your IBCLC (International Board Certified Lactation Consultant) and healthcare team about your baby's symptoms so you can work together to implement strategies to soothe your baby and address underlying issues, improving your baby’s overall health now and for the future.